nicaudinet/nicaudinet.github.io/_posts/2024-03-03-hmatrix-reshape.md

 OVERLAPS
 #-}](https://downloads.haskell.org/ghc/latest/docs/users_guide/exts/pragmas.html#pragma-OVERLAPPABLE)
 pragma.
-This tells the compiler that, in the case where both instances match, it can ignore the second instance in favor of the first one.
+This tells the compiler that, in the case where both instances match, it can ignore the second instance in favour of the first one.

 Implementing the instance for single-row matrices is straightforward: it just becomes a call to `unrow`.
-Implementing the instance for multi-row matrcies is a bit trickier however.
+Implementing the instance for multi-row matrices is a bit trickier however.
 Our strategy will be the same as before: we will flatten the matrix by recursively taking the top row and concatenating it to the flattened version of the rest of the matrix.
 Here's our second attempt: